-Foxman: The American Jewish community then, in 1945, was gornicht [in Yiddish, "nothing"].
+The American Jewish community then, in 1945, was gornisht [in Yiddish, 'nothing'].
 It didn't have a voice.
 Today, we are a community that understands that we have power and influence.
 Not power as much as influence.
-And this is a community that has learned to understand, since World War II, that they can make a difference.
+And this is a community that has learned to understand, since WWII, that it can make a difference.
 And so, freedom for Soviet Jewry - wow, the movement was here.
-To have the Jackson-Vanik law [instrumental in securing the release of Russian Jewry] when this was a country at war with the Soviet Union - cold war and hot war.
-And our policy was "determine how they treat the Jews."
-And it was the American Jewish community's "let my people go" voice that forced the American government to act in a way that I don't think anybody believed it would act.
-Black: So just how bad is it?
+To have the Jackson-Vanik law [instrumental in securing the release of Russian Jewry] when this was a country at war with the Soviet Union - Cold War and hot war.
+And our policy was 'determine how they treat the Jews.'
+And it was the American Jewish community's 'let my people go' voice that forced the American government to act in a way that I don't think anybody believed it would act.

+So just how bad is it?

-Foxman: While it's the worst that it's been since the '30s and '40s, it's not like it was in the '30s and '40s.
+While it's the worst that it's been since

+the 30's and 40's, it's not like it was in the 30's and 40's.
 Why?
 Because, one, we have a Jewish state.
 Yes, under siege.
 Yes, maybe under an existential threat.
 But today, there is this Jewish sovereignty that stands up every which way for Jews.
-Today, a Jew in Istanbul or in Buenos Aires or in Timbuktu who feels threatened because they are Jews can pick themselves up and go to Israel.
+Today, [Jews] in Istanbul or in Buenos Aires or in Timbuktu who feel threatened because they are Jews can pick themselves up and go to Israel.
 They don't need a cousin or an uncle [to sponsor them].
 They don't need a bureaucrat.
-They don't need special permission and protectzia (in Hebrew, "well-placed connections") in order to get in.
-All they have to do is say, "I'm Jewish, and I want in."
-And Israel opens the door, puts their arms around them and later checks their tzitzits [sacred knotted threads fringes on a prayer shawl].
-Later, they check just how Jewish are you?
-Black: And to those who say "never again?"
-Foxman: Even though, as a survivor, I believe in "never again," I think survivors say "never again" - but they're not really sure that it's "never again." □ Edwin Black is the New York Times bestselling author of the IBM and the Holocaust, and 11 other bestsellers.
-Black has covered the Anti-Defamation League and Abraham Foxman for 30 years.
+They don't need special permission and protectzia (in Hebrew, 'well-placed connections') in order to get in.
+All they have to do is say, 'I'm Jewish, and I want in.'
+And Israel opens the door, puts their arms around them, and later checks their tzitzits [sacred knotted threads fringes on a prayer shawl].
+Later, they check, just how Jewish are you?

+And to those who say 'never again'?

+Even though, as a survivor, I believe in 'never again,' I think survivors say 'never again' - but they're not really sure that it's 'never again'.

+Edwin Black is the author of IBM and the Holocaust, and 11 other bestsellers.